Want to spend less on motorcycle insurance?

 However, if there are large areas of exposed base metal, you may use the part by compromising its appearance, or the other option is getting it re-chrome plated.
 The part can become rusty again if used as it is.

-- Lime juice mixed with salt (vinegar can also be used)
+- Lime juice mixed with salt (vinegar can also be used to remove rust).

-Note: A strong acid is harmful to your hands as well as to the surface of the chrome part, hence do not use it.
+Note: A strong acid is harmful to your hands as well as to the surface of the chrome part.
+Do not use it.

 Take a soft cloth and rub gently on the rusted area.
 Clean the chrome area with soap water followed by clean water.